This post may contain affiliate links.

 Notes

-• TO STORE: This healthy ricotta pasta may be stored in an airtight container in the fridge for up to 5 days.
+• TO STORE: This lemon ricotta pasta may be stored in an airtight container in the fridge for up to 5 days.

 • TO FREEZE: Leftover ricotta pasta may be frozen for up to 2 months.
 Defrost overnight in the fridge before reheating.